mathLab/GRAPE/examples/Element_perturbation/README.md

 perturbation.

 Nodes 2 and 3 are isolating elements ("Description field" = "isolation_A").
-In the figure, perturbating node 1 would result in the breakage of all the nodes present in the graph except node 15 in absence of isolating elements.
+In the figure, perturbing node 1 would result in the breakage of all the nodes present in the graph except node 15 in absence of isolating elements.
 On the other hand, isolating elements 2 and 3 would stop the perturbation propagation